 I started coding almost by accident.
 When I was around 9 years old, a friend of mine who attended the LBJ Science Academy tried to teach me C++ without a computer (we were on a camping trip), and starting with pointers.
 He confused the heck out of me, and for the next 20 odd years I figured I just wasn't cut out for programming.
 Fast forward to 2012, when I signed up for a "Programming for Engineers" course.
 Much to my surprise, the class was a breeze, and I really enjoyed it.
 Following in my brothers footsteps, I switched my major to Computer Science, and the rest is history (to flog a dead cliche).

-I have done every bit of my programming, from the beginning, using the Vim text editor.
+I do Python and Bash coding using the Vim text editor.
 I started using it on the recommendation of my brother, and I've grown very attached to it.
 I use several plugins, based very loosely on SPF13 (link's on the left side of the page).
 My vimrc is available on BitBucket.
-Combined with GDB as my debugger, I've never missed having an Integrated Development Environment(IDE) until I started working with Java.
+Combined with GDB as my debugger, I never missed having an Integrated Development Environment(IDE) until I started working with Java.
 I now use Intellij for Java and VS Code for Go.